huanglii/threelibre/README.md

 ## Compatibility/Dependencies

-- [**Three.js 132**](https://github.com/mrdoob/three.js/releases/tag/r132). (already bundled into the Threebox build).
+- **Three.js r127** (already bundled into the Threebox build).
 If desired, other versions can be swapped in and rebuilt [here](https://github.com/jscastro76/threebox/blob/master/src/three.js), though compatibility is not guaranteed.
-- **Mapbox-gl-js v1.11.1. or v.2.0.1**. **Warning**: Despite v1.11.1 still supported, if used, some features from mapbox v.2.0.1 won't be obviously available such as sky layers.
+- Mapbox-gl-js v1.11.1.
-- **Azure Maps v2.0.31.**
+- Azure Maps v2.0.31.

 <br>